tonymai/play-web-step-2020/README.md

 1. On the root directory, run `yarn build`.
 2. Then run `gloud app deploy client`.
 3. The URL of the deployed service will be displayed on the terminal

+## Steps to Re-deploy the dispatch file

+- On the root directory, run `gcloud app deploy client/dispatch.yaml`.

 ## Tests